Generic Name: pomalidomide (pom a LID oh mide)

 Pomalidomide is used to treat multiple myeloma (cancer resulting from a progressive blood disease).
 Pomalidomide is usually given after at least two other medications have been tried without success.

-Pomalidomide is available only from a certified pharmacy under a special program called Pomalyst REMS.
-Your doctor must be registered in the program in order to prescribe pomalidomide for you.
-You must be registered in the program and sign documents stating that you understand the dangers of this medication and that you agree to use birth control measures as required by the program.
+Pomalidomide is available only from a certified pharmacy under a special program.
+You must be registered in the program and agree to use birth control measures as required.

 Pomalidomide may also be used for purposes not listed in this medication guide.

 Pomalidomide may cause blood clots.
-Stop using pomalidomide and call your doctor at once if you have symptoms such as chest pain, wheezing, coughing up blood, or if you have pain, swelling, warmth, or redness in one or both legs.
+Call your doctor at once if you have symptoms such as chest pain, shortness of breath, sudden numbness or weakness, problems with vision or speech, or swelling or redness in an arm or leg.

-Pomalidomide can cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.
-Even one dose of pomalidomide can cause major birth defects of the baby's arms and legs, bones, ears, eyes, face, and heart.
-Never use pomalidomide if you are pregnant.
-Tell your doctor right away if your period is late while using the medication.
+Pomalidomide can cause severe, life-threatening birth defects if the mother or father is taking this medicine at the time of conception or during pregnancy.
+Even one dose of pomalidomide can cause major defects of the baby's arms and legs, bones, ears, eyes, face, and heart.

-The birth control method you use must be proven highly effective, such as birth control pills, an intrauterine device (IUD), a tubal ligation, or a sexual partner's vasectomy.
-The extra form of birth control you use must be a barrier method such as a latex condom, a diaphragm, or a cervical cap.
+The birth control method must be proven highly effective (birth control pills, intrauterine device, tubal ligation, sex partner's vasectomy).
+The extra form must be a barrier method such as a latex condom, a diaphragm, or a cervical cap.

 Stop using pomalidomide and call your doctor at once if you quit using birth control, if your period is late, or if you think you might be pregnant.

-For Men: If a man fathers a baby while using pomalidomide, the baby may have birth defects.
-Use a condom to prevent pregnancy during your treatment, and for up to 28 days after your treatment ends.
-You must agree in writing to always use latex condoms when having sex with a woman who is able to get pregnant, even if you have had a vasectomy.
-Contact your doctor if you have had unprotected sex, even once, or if you think your female sexual partner may be pregnant.
+For men: Use a condom to prevent pregnancy while taking pomalidomide, and for up to 28 days after your last dose.
+Always use a latex condom when having sex with a woman who can get pregnant, even if you have had a vasectomy.
+Contact your doctor if you have had unprotected sex, even once, or if your sex partner may be pregnant.

 kidney disease (or if you are on dialysis);

-risk factors for coronary artery disease (such as diabetes, menopause, being overweight, having high blood pressure or high cholesterol, having a family history of coronary artery disease, being older than 40 and a man, or being a woman who has had a hysterectomy); or
+risk factors for coronary artery disease (such as high blood pressure, high cholesterol, diabetes, menopause, smoking, a family history of coronary artery disease, being overweight, or being older than 40 and a man);

 if you smoke (smoking may make pomalidomide less effective and may increase your risk of a stroke or blood clot while taking this medicine).

-Using pomalidomide may increase your risk of developing other types of cancer, such as leukemia or lymphoma.
-Talk with your doctor about your specific risk.
+Pomalidomide may cause other types of cancer, such as leukemia or lymphoma.
+Ask your doctor about this risk.

 How should I take pomalidomide?

 Take each dose with a full glass of water.
-You may take pomalidomide with or without food, but take the medicine at the same time each day.
+Take the medicine at the same time each day, with or without food.
 Swallow the capsule whole.

-Do not crush, chew, break, or open a pomalidomide capsule.
-The medicine from inside the capsule can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
-If this occurs, wash your skin with soap and water or rinse your eyes with water.
-Ask your doctor or pharmacist how to safely handle and dispose of a broken capsule.
+Do not break, chew, or open a pomalidomide capsule.
+The medicine from a broken pill can be dangerous if it gets in your mouth, eyes, or nose, or on your skin.
+If this happens, wash your skin with soap and water or rinse your eyes with water.
+Ask your pharmacist how to safely dispose of a broken pill.

 Store at room temperature away from moisture and heat.
-Return any unused pomalidomide to your doctor, or as directed by the Pomalyst REMS program.
+Return any unused pomalidomide to your doctor, or as directed.